-Starting a business isn’t always easy.
-There are so many things to think about and decisions to make; the pressure can cause you to make a poor decision that can hurt your potential for success, or at least set you back.
+Starting a business can be challenging.
+There are so many things to think about and decisions to make; the pressure can cause you to make a poor decision that can hurt your potential for success or at least set you back.

 Not Having a Plan

 There are many things you can wing.
 You can take that shot at a game of pool and hope for the best.
-What you shouldn’t wing, however, is your plan for a business.
-If you are starting a business, the first course of action is to make a plan.
-In fact, you should have several.
+What you shouldn’t be okay with, however, is your plan for a business.
+If you are starting a business, the first action is to make a plan.
+You should have several.

-It’s recommended that you have a detailed business plan outlining your goals, a marketing plan for how to meet the market, and a financial plan for what you intend to make and spend.
-You should also incorporate plenty of research into these plans to ensure your business venture is viable.
+It would help to have a detailed business plan outlining your goals, a marketing plan for meeting the market, and a financial plan for what you intend to make and spend.
+It would help to incorporate plenty of research into these plans to ensure your business venture is viable.

 Underpricing Your Products and Services

 It can be scary when you’re starting a business.
-You don’t know who your customers are going to be, how many you’ll get, and whether you’ll even get any at all.
-Therefore, a major mistake people make is underpricing their products and services.
-Sure, you’ll get the customers, but can you sustain those prices?
+It would help if you found out who your customers will be, how many you’ll get, and whether you’ll even get any.
+Therefore, a significant mistake people make is underpricing their products and services.
+You’ll get the customers, but can you sustain those prices?

-Once business picks up, you will find it incredibly difficult to increase those prices to a level they should be.
-You may also find the time you spend catering to the overwhelming customer demand is more than you’re making in profit.
+Once business picks up, you will find it incredibly difficult to increase those prices to what they should be.
+The time you spend catering to the overwhelming customer demand is more than you’re making in profit.
 If you do enough market research, you should have a market-determined price before you open your doors.

 Failure to Advertise and Market

-Marketing can take many forms from word of mouth referrals to traditional advertising, to Internet marketing.
-There aren’t any set rules when it comes to marketing; the best type of marketing for you depends on your business and your target audience.
+Marketing can take many forms, from word-of-mouth referrals to traditional advertising to Internet marketing.
+There aren’t any set rules for marketing; the best type of marketing for you depends on your business and your target audience.
 One of the most detrimental mistakes you can make in business is not spending money on marketing and advertising.
-If you don’t market, you won’t get the reach for which you had hoped.
+It would help if you marketed to get the reach you had hoped for.

 Overspending

 Starting a business is as exciting as it is daunting.
 Once you get that bank loan to get the ball rolling, it becomes easy to spend up large – buying the latest and greatest of everything.
-However, it’s important not to run before you can walk.
+However, it is essential only to run after you can walk.

 Buy things slowly and as you need them.
 Start earning money to offset the cost.
-Insufficient cash flow is a leading cause of new businesses going bust before they ever truly get off the ground.
+More cash flow is required to prevent new businesses from going bankrupt before they get off the ground.

 Underspending

-On the other side of the coin, if you underspend and cut costs, you build a reputation you would never want.
+Conversely, if you underspend and cut costs, you build a reputation you would never want.
 Those early days when starting a business are crucial.
-When it comes to product quality, always choose a product you would buy for yourself.
-Otherwise, customers may not return, because what you’ve sold them in the past failed to meet their standards.
+Regarding product quality, always choose a product you would buy for yourself.
+Otherwise, customers may not return because what you’ve sold them in the past failed to meet their standards.

 Trying To Do It All On Your Own

 Many things contribute to new business owners and entrepreneurs burning out.
-But one of the most common problems is believing you can handle everything on your own.
-You can’t.
+But one of the most common problems is believing you can handle everything independently.
+You can can’t.

-Even if you have to rely on friends and family in the beginning, do it.
-Once you establish yourself, look at hiring staff, or even trying out virtual workers you hire on the internet for admin tasks.
+Even if you have to rely on friends and family initially, do it.
+Once you establish yourself, look at hiring staff or even try out virtual workers you hire online for administrative tasks.

 Not Knowing Who Your Ideal Customer Is

-The number of people who look at starting a business without knowing their target market would surprise you.
+The number of people looking to start a business who need to know their target market would surprise you.
 However, it’s more common than you think.
 Before you begin, do some research.
-Find out who will buy your product, what they like, what else they would buy, and where you can find those people.
-Identifying your target market is fundamental in starting a business that succeeds.
+Find out who will buy your product, what they like, what else they will buy, and where to find those people.
+Identifying your target market is fundamental to starting a business that succeeds.

-Starting a business is no easy task.
-Before you start make sure you’ve done some research and most importantly, try to learn from other’s mistakes.
+Starting a business is a challenging task.
+Before you start, make sure you’ve done some research and, most importantly, try to learn from others’ mistakes.
 Focus on your marketing and advertising, establish your pricing structure and customer base, and be conservative in your spending.
 The rest will fall into place.